-VBA360 is a fast and simple way to access a number of VBA services online, including:
+VBA360 provides access to a number of VBA services online, including:

-eToolbox is the VBA’s secure online portal that helps:
+eToolbox is the VBA’s secure online portal that helps plumbing practitioners to renew their registration or licence, and update personal details.

 If you are having trouble using eToolbox, please contact the VBA.